Abhi2004-create/first-repository/README.md

 # C-programs
-This repository includes all the c programs that i had programmed in first year.
+This repository includes all the c programs that I had programmed in first year.